saikumarmk/website/urara/guide-to-tech-1/+page.md

 The listed companies are reputable, and most are rumoured to pay well.

 - Airwallex: A fintech company providing cross-border payment solutions for businesses. **(I,G)**
-- Rokt: A marketing tech company specialising in personalised offers at the point of transaction to improve e-commerce customer engagement and conversion rates. **(I??,G,⭐)**
+- Rokt: A marketing tech company specialising in personalised offers at the point of transaction to improve e-commerce customer engagement and conversion rates. **(G,⭐)**
 - Afterpay: A payment platform that allows users to buy now and pay later, with no interest or fees. **(?,⭐)**
 - Bukalapak: An Indonesian e-commerce company that operates an online marketplace connecting buyers and sellers of various products, from electronics to fashion to home goods. **(G)**
-- SEEK: A job search website that allows users to search for jobs in various industries and locations. **(G?)**
+- SEEK: A job search website that allows users to search for jobs in various industries and locations. **(G)**
 - WiseTech Global: A logistics software company that provides solutions for the logistics industry. **(I, G,⭐)**
-- REA Group: A digital advertising company that operates property websites such as realestate.com.au and realcommercial.com.au. **(G)**
+- REA Group: A digital advertising company that operates property websites such as realestate.com.au and realcommercial.com.au. **(I*, G)**
 - IBM: A technology company that offers a range of solutions in areas such as artificial intelligence, cloud computing, blockchain, and data analytics. **(G)**
 - Snap Inc.: A camera and social media company that operates the popular Snapchat app, as well as other products like Spectacles (smart glasses) and Bitmoji (personalised avatar app). **(I,G,⭐)**
 - TikTok: A social media platform that allows users to create and share short-form videos set to music or audio snippets.
 The app has become increasingly popular recently, particularly among younger generations.
-It has spawned many viral trends and challenges. **(G,⭐)**
+It has spawned many viral trends and challenges. **(I, G,⭐)**
 - Adobe: A software company that writes software aimed at designers, such as Photoshop, InDesign, or Illustrator. **(I, G, ⭐)**